erenisci/my-arduino-adventure/smart_pot_prototype/README.md

 - VCC → 5V
 - GND → GND

-### LDR (Light Sensor)
+### LDR (Light Sensor) with Voltage Divider

-Voltage divider setup:

-- LDR one leg → 5V
+- LDR leg → 5V
-- LDR other leg → A3
+- Other LDR leg → A3
 - 10kΩ resistor from A3 → GND

 ## Code Explanation

-The code continuously reads analog inputs from all sensors and processes the values.
+The system continuously reads analog values from all sensors and applies **Exponential Moving Average (EMA)** filtering for smoother readings.
-To stabilize noisy readings (especially the LM35 temperature sensor and LDR), an **Exponential Moving Average (EMA) filter** is applied to each measurement.
+Soil, water, and light values are mapped to percentage scales (0–100%), while the temperature is calculated in °C.
-The OLED screen shows the filtered values with icons for each category. ([Source Code](src/smart_pot_prototype.ino))
+The OLED displays each value with its corresponding icon in four aligned rows. ([Source Code](src/smart_pot_prototype.ino))

-### Main Code Logic:
+### Main Features:

-- Read raw analog values from the sensors
-- Convert the LM35 reading into Celsius
+- Real-time multi-sensor monitoring
-- Apply EMA filtering for stable output
+- Filtered and stable readings
-- Convert soil, water, and light sensor values into percentages (0–100%)
-- Display all data on the OLED in four rows with small icons
-- Refresh every 200 ms
+- Clean icon-based OLED display
+- Modular design for an easy future transition to ESP32

 ## How to Use

-1. Assemble the circuit using a breadboard according to the connections above.
+1. Build the circuit on a breadboard following the pin mappings.
-2. Upload the provided code via Arduino IDE.
+2. Upload the provided code using Arduino IDE.
-3. Power the Arduino — the OLED screen will immediately show sensor readings.
+3. Power the system — the OLED will begin showing live sensor data.
-4. Adjust and test the sensors by touching soil, exposing the LDR to light, or dipping the water sensor.
+4. Test sensor behavior (soil moisture, water contact, light changes).
-5. This prototype will later be migrated to an ESP32 for the final smart plant pot system.
+5. This prototype will eventually evolve into a full **Smart Pot** ESP32-based final product.